What to Do After an Injury at Work?

 Were you injured during a work-related or occupational activity?
 You may be wondering what you should do next and what options are available.
 One likely option is to seek care through your employer’s workers’ compensation insurance plan.

 Most employers pay workers’ compensation premiums to ensure that their workers are covered in the event of work-related injury or illness.
 If you or a loved one have been injured at work or on a work-related trip, you may be eligible to receive certain benefits that will compensate you for your medical bills and any related medical expenses.
-The Iowa personal injury attorneys at Mueller, Schmidt, Mulholland & Cooling, PLLC can help you file a timely Iowa workers’ compensation claim.
+The Iowa personal injury attorneys at Iowa Lawyers can help you file a timely Iowa workers’ compensation claim.
 Contact our Des Moines workers’ compensation attorneys for guidance on how to file a claim and for other legal advice regarding your workplace injury.

 Report the Injury